-A DISTINCT hint directs the optimizer to perform specific actions when processing a query that contains the DISTINCT keyword.
+The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 |---|---|